rialto-php/rialto/docs/architecture.md

 # Understanding the code architecture behind Rialto

-This guide is here to help you understand how Rialto works behind the scene.
+This guide is here to help you understand how Rialto works behind the scene and ease code contributions.
 Before reading it, make sure you understand the basic usage of Rialto [by reading the tutorial](https://github.com/rialto-php/rialto/blob/dev/docs/tutorial.md).

 ## Process communication